Smart Agriculture — Buried. Submerged. Launched.

 Have a good night, Mr. Bauer!

 Martin Bauer, a strawberry farmer, used to lose 50 to 70 percent of his harvest every two or three years when nighttime frosts wiped out the fruit.
 Today he benefits from lower costs and higher yields.
 A sensor system from Bosch keeps watch over the state of the strawberry plants on six of his twelve fields.
-The system was developed by Deepfield Robotics, a Bosch start-up.
+The system was developed by Deepfield Connect, a former Bosch start-up.
 The sensors measure soil moisture and inform farmers when the ground is too dry.
 They also measure air temperature and humidity.
 If values at the fields exceed certain limits, farmers are informed via an app.
 And whereas Bauer used to have to go out to the fields in the middle of the night 10 to 15 times during the harvest season, the sensor system now also lets him get more sleep.

 Martin Bauer used to have to go out to the fields at night 10-15 times if frost was likely.